smartprocure/contexture-docs/getting-started/setup.md

 ## Installing Contexture Client

-To install the `contexture-client` you can also run the followign command in your project's root folder:
+To install the `contexture-client` you can run the following command in your project's root folder:

     npm install --save contexture-client

 ## Installing Contexture ElasticSearch

-To install the `contexture-elasticsearch` you can also run the followign command in your project's root folder:
+To install the `contexture-elasticsearch` you can also run the following command in your project's root folder:

     npm install --save contexture-elasticsearch

 ## Installing Contexture Mongo

-To install the `contexture-mongo` you can also run the followign command in your project's root folder:
+To install the `contexture-mongo` you can also run the following command in your project's root folder:

     npm install --save contexture-mongo

 ## Installing Contexture React

-To install the `contexture-react` you can also run the followign command in your project's root folder:
+To install the `contexture-react` you can also run the following command in your project's root folder:

     npm install --save contexture-react